Thoughts following a study tour to Israel and the West Bank 2017

 Kempe in ‘Collusion’:

 The ‘wilful blindness’ mooted by Kemp as a defence against guilt is more likely a non-intentional rendering of the guilt from the erasure of the Palestinians as ungraspable as meaning.
 They ‘know’ it (intellectually) but unknow it at the same time (emotionally) – not in any defence of the ego, but as a necessity to sustain the illusion of the fantasy of Zionism – everlasting Jewish ‘life itself’.
 This fantasy requires continuous nourishment through the necessary continued creation of mythical terrorists and their ‘threat’.
 The threat is most productive for ‘life itself’ when most fearsome and the most fearsome enemy must be met by the most ferocious and inhumane attack – aimed at the heart of the emotional bonds of Palestinian families – through covert techniques of mass and massive intimidation.
 The need to increase productivity as a competing global security state requires intensifying intimidation and innovative weaponry.
 There is also ‘a curious copulation’ ( as with Lacan’s phrase applied to science and capitalism) between religion and Zionism.
-And Zionism has its roots in a Central European wealthy capitalist elite that despised the Eastern European Jews – and that saw Greater Palestine as a capitalist opportunity for wealth creation for that elite.
+And Zionism has its roots in a Central European elite that despised the Eastern European Jews – and that saw Greater Palestine as an imperialist opportunity.

 As a state Israel and the USA/Britain/UN are sometime uneasy partners in a battle for global military-industrial corporate domination, and require continuous war to sustain both the illusions of Zionist immortality – life itself- and wealth creation.
 Capitalism plays its role in shaping the consciousness of civil society in Israel – the erasure of the Arab threat is the objet à, (the object produced by capitalism that simultaneously creates the sense of loss for that object at the same time as the desire for it) that sustains the illusion of Zionist immortality – the surplus life that is the fantasy of secular capitalism / where life cannot have meaning in terms of working simply to sustain a mortal life – this certainty is foreclosed as we foreclose consciousness of the exploitation of the labour that is known very well to be mortal and only paid enough, or often less than the, wages necessary to sustain and reproduce labour) – the un-humanised palestinian is the exploited labour made bare life, that creates the space/territory/power/land as commodity that sustains the secular capitalist fantasy of immortality.
 The Palestinians are made un-human; like animals, uncanny, threatening.
 Living dead – like the inhabitants of concentration camps in the ‘grey zone’.